boldbi/boldbi-kubernetes/helm/auto-deployment/bold-bi-auto-deployment-using-helm.md

       </td>
       <td>
        Custom locale file path for Localization.
-       Please refer to <a href='configuration.md#custom-locale-path'>this</a> section to configure Bing Map Widget in Bold BI.
+       Please refer to <a href='configuration.md#custom-locale-path'>this</a> section to configure Custom Locale Path in Bold BI.
       </td>
     </tr>
     </table>